Our colleagues in the medical programme have put together some training on how to use Zoom in a teaching setting:

 When in your meeting, simply select the live transcript button in the toolbar and enable auto-transcription.
 When your meeting participants speak, their words will now be transcribed on the screen for all to see and read.

-We recommend that you watch this video if you have a complex set up to your Zoom.
+We recommend that you watch this video if you have a complex set-up for your Zoom.
 However, if you are just running a normal meeting, there is no need.

 - Zoom User Guide (PDF for download)